 Dafna: “Did you watch the Oscars yesterday?”
 Yossi: “I don’t have a television.”

 In this example, Dafna concludes that Yossi did not watch the Oscar because Yossi’s answer does not directly respond to Dafna’s question and does not even imply an answer.
 Perhaps he watched the ceremony at the venue itself or at a neighbor’s home.
 However, Dafna may assume that Yossi’s answer is obeying the principle of relevance and that the fact that he does not have a television leads to a yes or no answer to her question.
 Dafna thereby assumes that Yossi’s answer is indeed relevant to her question.
-Because the likely assumption is that if Yossi had watched the Oscars, he would have done so at home, his reply that he has no television leads to the implied answer of no. In order to conclude otherwise, and to believe that Yossi had actually watched the ceremony, Dafna would need to make much less probable assumptions, such as that he had travelled to the United States to see the ceremony, purchased tickets, etc.
+Because the likely assumption is that if Yossi had watched the Oscars, he would have done so at home, his reply that he has no television leads to the implied answer of no. In order to conclude otherwise, and to believe that Yossi had actually watched the ceremony, Dafna would need to make much less probable assumptions, such as that he had travelled to the United States to see the ceremony, purchased tickets, and so forth.

-Asa Kasher rejects the cooperation principle, and claims that in certain cases it does not apply.
-Kasher argues that there is a much more basic principle: “the rational principle of effective means,” underlying the cooperation principle from which Grice’s four maxims of CP implementation emerge.
-According to Kasher: “Given a desired end, one is to choose that action, which most effectively, and at least cost, attains that end, ceteris paribus.”
+Asa Kasher (1976) rejects the cooperation principle, and claims that in certain cases it does not apply.
+Kasher argues that there is a much more basic principle: “the rational principle of effective means,” underlying the cooperation principle from which Grice’s four maxims of CP implementation emerge (p.
+197).
+According to Kasher: “Given a desired end, one is to choose that action, which most effectively, and at least cost, attains that end, ceteris paribus” (p.
+197).

 From here, according to Kasher, the rationality principle follows: “There is no reason to assume that the speaker is not a rational agent; his ends and his beliefs regarding his state, in the context of utterance supply the justification of his behavior.”

 A male speaker’s decision to tell a sexual joke to a female colleague can be analyzed in the light of the foregoing principle.
 Thus, when a speaker tells a sexual joke to a female colleague, the recipient’s interpretative process would begin by noting that the speaker had told a sexual joke.
 According to the relevance principle, the sexual aspect is not redundant information, but has relevance to the conversation.
 Otherwise, the speaker would have told a joke with no sexual aspect.
 It is possible to interpret his use of a joke with a sexual aspect as an attempt to make a sexual offer.
 This possibility stems from, among other things, the two parties being a man and woman, which is the most common partnership in contexts with sexual meaning.
 The female recipient would have no reason to assume that the teller of the joke is not a rational agent.
 He would not have been a rational agent unless he was aware of the possibility of the recipient interpreting the sexual joke as an attempt at sexual offer.
 The recipient would continue by assuming that the speaker knows, and knows that the recipient knows that he knows, that the recipient can tell that he believes that it is expected that the sexual joke will be interpreted as a sexual offer.
 The speaker did nothing to prevent the recipient from thinking the sexual joke was an attempt to make a sexual offer.
-From this, the recipient can conclude that the speaker means for her to think, or at least allows her to think, that he is “hitting on her;” that is, he is implying (implicature) that he is hitting on her.
+From this, the recipient can conclude that the speaker means for her to think, or at least allows her to think, that he is “hitting on her”; that is, he is implying (implicature) that he is hitting on her.